Great Swamp Fight: Aftermath

-The Great Swamp Fight was a critical blow to the Narragansett tribe from which they never fully recovered.
+The Great Swamp Massacre was a critical blow to the Narragansett tribe from which they never fully recovered.
 The spring of 1676 brought a counter-offensive by Canonchet after he organized a confederation of 2000 braves.
 Providence was burned, including Roger William's house.
 The Narragansetts were nearly completely defeated when Canonchet was captured and executed in April 1676.
 Female sachem Queen Quaiapen was ambushed on July 2 attempting to cross a river at the Second Battle of Nipsachuck Battlefield and Stonewall John, a notable Indian mason, was also killed.
 Finally, Philip was shot and killed on August 12 by John Alderman, an Indian soldier in the company of Benjamin Church.
 Many of the Narragansett survivors were sold into slavery, sentenced to death, or fled to join other nearby tribes, like the Niantics.